zmoazeni/testing-hashtable-performance/README.md

 This is a repo to test out the performance between the [hashtables](https://hackage.haskell.org/package/hashtables) package and the HashMap from [unordered-containers](http://hackage.haskell.org/package/unordered-containers).

-On my OSX machine, the unordered-containers are consistently faster.

 Requirements: GHC v7.6.3, cabal-install >= 1.18

 ## To Run: ##